astronomer/astro-docs/cloud/stable/05_manage-astronomer/02_houston-api.md

 ### Bypass User Email Verification

-If you want to invite users to a Workspace without them needing to first verify the invite via email, you can configure a bypass.
+If you don't need users to verify their email before joining a Workspace, you can configure a bypass for this step.
 This can be useful if you're programmatically inviting many users at once to your platform.

 ```graphql
 mutation workspaceAddUser(